Why intern with the Port?

 Qualified high school interns are:

-a) At least 16 years of age by June 30 of the internship year
+a) At least 16 years of age before the beginning of the internship

 b) Currently enrolled in high school, recently graduated from high school (no more than 12 months removed), or currently in a GED completion program